Benefits and Allowances

 Health Expenses – Tax Relief

+You can reclaim some of the medical expenses you and your family incur on medical bills.
 You can only claim for medical expenses if you have receipts to prove your claim.
 All receipts must be kept for 6 years.

 You can claim relief on additional expenses in the case of a child with a life-threatening illness or permanent disability, as follows: